The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 Here are some disadvantages or limitations of USM-

-- Tool wear is high because abrasive particles affect both workpiece and tool
+- Tool wear is high because abrasive particles affect both the workpiece and the tool.

 - Unable to drill deep holes